 - Its uses and possible substitutes

-Sichuan chilli bean paste is a thick, dark red, salty paste made mainly of fermented broad beans and hot red chilli peppers.
+Sichuan chili bean paste is a thick, dark red, salty paste made mainly of fermented broad beans and hot red chili peppers.
 It also contains wheat flour, salt, and sometimes a small percentage of soybeans.

 The long fermentation process gives the paste a pronounced savoury, earthy, umami flavour, and a mellow, aromatic spicy taste.
 Used as a critical ingredient in a wide variety of dishes, it is considered the soul of Sichuan cooking, an all-around flavour booster that makes dishes stand out.

 Do not confuse it with other bean pastes/sauces from different parts of China and Asian countries.
 For example, yellow bean sauce/黄豆酱 commonly used in Northern Chinese cuisine which is made of soybeans, or gochujang, a popular Korean sauce which is made of chilli peppers and has a rather sweet taste.

 The best variety